elastisys/compliantkubernetes/docs/adr/0008-use-hostnetwork-or-loadbalancer-for-ingress.md

 2. Use Service Type LoadBalancer when available.
 This includes: AWS, Azure, GCP and CityCloud.

 Additional considerations: This means that, generally, it will not be possible to set up the correct DNS entries until *after* we apply Compliant Kubernetes Apps.
-There is a risk for "the Internet" -- LetsEncrypt specifically -- to perform DNS lookups too soon and cause negative DNS caches with a long lifetime.
+There is a risk for "the Internet" -- Let's Encrypt specifically -- to perform DNS lookups too soon and cause negative DNS caches with a long lifetime.
 Therefore, placeholder IP addresses must be used, e.g.:

 ```
 *.$BASE_DOMAIN     60s A 203.0.113.123